sutoiku/puffin/docs/Icecap.md

 ## FAQ
 **Why not use Spark SQL?**
-Because it's too slow and too expensive to deploy and operate.
+Because it is too slow and too expensive to deploy and operate.

 **Will Icecap support the Parquet file format?**
 Yes.
 Icecap will support any file format supported by [Apache Iceberg](https://iceberg.apache.org/), alongside the native DuckDB file format for updates in place.